fluldev/boltzi/doc/object_naming_language.md

 - [x] OBJ Objects

 Transform:
-- Scale = 1.0 (Scaling should be done in the simulation configuration.)
+- Scale = 1.0 (scaling should be done in the simulation configuration.)
 - Forward = Y Forward
 - UP = Z Up